 We spent the majority of the day cruising the coast and checking out the numerous Big Sur parks.
 I was totally blown away by McWay Falls because I never knew my home state had such a sight as this gorgeous cove and beachside waterfall.
 From there we poked about Julia Pfeiffer State Park in search of more falls and some killer views.

 We made it back down with just minutes to spare before the fanciest meal we'd have the whole trip at Sierra Mar at the Post Ranch Inn.
 Our favorites of the meal were the Dungeness Crab Salad with Mandarins, Toasted Almonds, and Basil and the dessert of Lemon Curd with Cardamom Meringue, Hibiscus Sorbet, and Candied Fennel.

 An absolute must for sunset is snagging a seat on the deck at Nepenthe and just enjoying the view.
 There are a ton of interesting places to stay in Big Sur from five-star Post Ranch Inn and the local camping sites to the hippy retreat Esalen and the yurt rentals at Tree Bones.
-We decided to split the difference and rent a cabin in the redwoods but it was a rather high-end cabin with heated floors, Pendelton blankets, and a chiminea where we hung out telling stories until late in the night.
+We decided to split the difference and rent a cabin in the redwoods at Glen Oaks Lodge— it was a rather high-end cabin with heated floors, Pendelton blankets, and a chiminea where we told stories until late in the night.

-My only complaint about the trip is that it went by too fast — if I had the time, I'd do it in 5 or 6 days and go all the way from LA to San Francisco, stopping every 100 miles or so.
+The next morning we got some early breakfast at Big Sur Bakery and then left for San Francisco.
+My only complaint?
+The trip went by too fast — if I had the time, I'd do it in 5 or 6 days and go all the way from LA to San Francisco, stopping every 100 miles or so.
 But then again I live here so this is a trip I plan on doing again and again.